RoboJackets/apiary/docs/members/access-overrides.rst

 - Signed the RoboJackets membership agreement
 - Attended a RoboJackets team meeting, and an officer recorded your attendance within Apiary

-.. vale write-good.TooWordy = YES
-.. vale write-good.Weasel = YES

 Once you have completed all required tasks, click :guilabel:`Request Access` on the :guilabel:`New Member Access` card.

 If you run into any issues, please ask in :slack:`it-helpdesk`.

-.. vale write-good.E-Prime = NO

 .. note::
    If you aren't eligible for a self-service access override, the card won't appear on your dashboard.
-Please ask in :slack:`it-helpdesk` if you need help.
+Please ask in :slack:`it-helpdesk` for a manual override.